 We may also message or call you throughout the day to inform you of orders that maybe of interest to you.
 The Researcher Relations team work hard to try and identify orders that you may be particularly interested in, or are well qualified for.

-The position we offer is freelance, therefore you will be responsible for declaring your own income.
+The position we offer is freelance; therefore, you will be responsible for declaring your own income.
 As all work is carried out at your discretion, you are not classed as an employee.
+We act as your agent in helping to secure work and facilitating delivery to your customers but we do not arrange your tax and national insurance affairs for you.
 You must file a self-assessment tax return if residing in the UK, and any equivalent return if you are residing outside of the UK.
 See more information (for UK writers) about tax and national insurance for freelance writers.

-Due to the guarantees that we offer our clients, we will generally not offer you work outside of your area of expertise.
-Our guarantee provided to our clients is that the researcher assigned to their work holds qualifications in the area up to the level of their order.
+Due to the guarantees that you offer to customers as part of every order you complete, we will generally not give you work outside of your area of expertise.
+The guarantee provided to your customer is that you (the researcher) hold qualifications in the subject area up to the level of their order.
 We are, however, more than happy to consider those areas that cross over and into your main area of expertise – we appreciate that there is an ever increasing amount of crossover between subjects.

 No, you will never be assigned a piece of work without you firstly placing a bid of interest on the order.
 You will only be assigned work which you have registered interest in by ‘bidding’.
 This states that you are able to complete the work based on the details, delivery and fee provided.